 I gave my 15-day notice but my employer told me that I probably am going to stay for 15 more days later on.
 Then I am going to do a vacation and then that will be it !
 So It is going to be about 45 days from today !
 Yes, there is going to be a garage sale !
 A really huge one !
 Contact me !

 So, Finally …

 Now, you might be thinking, Anil is the biggest stereo-typed dick I ‘ve ever seen.
 Why is he fucking whining so much ?
 Yep !
 Probably.
 Though I didn’t live my whole life in Detroit and here in San Francisco, I spent most of my best years there.
 People always said that School years and Single years would be some of the most fun years of life, and my school years here truly did not disappoint.
 (Of Course, the other half of them are in India and I loved them as much).
 I loved those early mornings when I’d go to Starbucks and pick up a grande vanilla latte, and sometimes that delicious 20-grams-of-fat brownie, and head over to school or all those parties in Detroit.
 (Yep, Detroit is where I spent most of my fun years)

-So, I am gonna miss all the amazing people I met here and all that I can learn while am here.
-I think, in India, one can enjoy is just quasi-freedom, the one every one else approved that others to have !
+So, I am gonna miss all the amazing people I met here and all that I can learn while I am here.
+I think, in India, one can enjoy is just quasi-freedom, the one everyone else approved that others to have !
 Sucks !
-I just do not know any one back there any more !
+I just do not know anyone back there anymore !

-Now, if any one of you still make that decision and decide to move back, I am adding some tips along with a precautionary one line advise “ THINK AGAIN “.
+Now, if anyone of you still make that decision and decide to move back, I am adding some tips along with a precautionary one line advice “ THINK AGAIN “.
 Now that you have re-thought again and made your decision, Read on.
 Some tips might help you.
-Good Luck on your future endeavours.
+Good Luck on your future endeavors.

 Jot down YOUR pro’s and con’s.
 I am listing a few that crossed my mind here.